 The Driftwood Experience

 It is our mission to provide you with the facilty to experience Floatation Therapy in a safe and welcoming setting.
-There are no stupid questions here at Driftwood and believe me we’ve heard them all many times over.
+There are no stupid questions here at Driftwood so don’t be afraid to ask.
 There is nothing on earth quite like the sensation of floating in the dark while all sensory information is removed.
 We understand that trying a new experience fot the first time can be quite daunting, especially something as unique as floating.
 We know this because we’ve all been there ourselves.
 The good news is that floating is quite likely to be one of the most relaxing things you will ever do and any anxiety you may have had will very quickly melt away.

 Over the last three years we have introduced thousands of people from all over the North East to the wonderful benefits that Floatation Therapy offers.